streamlink/streamlink/docs/cli.rst

     $ streamlink "rtmp://streaming.server.net/playpath live=1 swfVfy=http://server.net/flashplayer.swf"

-When passing parameters to the built-in stream plugins the values will either be treated as plain strings, as is the case in the above example for ``swfVry``, or they will be interpreted as Python literals.
-For example you can pass a Python dict or Python list as one of the parameters.
+When passing parameters to the built-in stream plugins, the values will either be treated as plain strings, as is the case in the example above for ``swfVry``, or they will be interpreted as Python literals.
+For example, you can pass a Python dict or Python list as one of the parameters.

 .. code-block:: console

     $ streamlink "rtmp://streaming.server.net/playpath conn=['B:1', 'S:authMe', 'O:1', 'NN:code:1.23', 'NS:flag:ok', 'O:0']"
     $ streamlink "hls://streaming.server.net/playpath params={'token': 'magicToken'}"

-In the above examples ``conn`` will be passed as the Python list:
+In the examples above, ``conn`` will be passed as a Python list:

 .. code-block:: python

     ['B:1', 'S:authMe', 'O:1', 'NN:code:1.23', 'NS:flag:ok', 'O:0']

-and ``params`` will be passed as the Python dict:
+and ``params`` will be passed as a Python dict:

 .. code-block:: python

     {'token': 'magicToken'}

-Most streaming technologies simply requires you to pass a HTTP URL, this is a Adobe HDS stream:
+Most streaming protocols only require you to pass a simple URL.
+This is an Adobe HDS stream:

 .. code-block:: console

     $ streamlink hds://streaming.server.net/playpath/manifest.f4m

 Supported streaming protocols
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^